openstack/ironic/doc/source/deploy/drivers.rst

 iRMC
 ----

-The iRMC driver enables PXE Deploy to control power via ServerView Common Command Interface (SCCI).
+The iRMC driver enables PXE deploy to control power via ServerView Common Command Interface (SCCI).

-Software Requirements
+Software requirements
 ^^^^^^^^^^^^^^^^^^^^^

 - Install `python-scciclient package <https://pypi.python.org/pypi/python-scciclient>`_

-Enabling the iRMC Driver
+Enabling the iRMC driver
 ^^^^^^^^^^^^^^^^^^^^^^^^

 - Add ``pxe_irmc`` to the list of ``enabled_drivers in``
   ``/etc/ironic/ironic.conf``
 - Ironic Conductor must be restarted for the new driver to be loaded.

-Ironic Node Configuration
+Ironic node configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Nodes are configured for iRMC with PXE Deploy by setting the Ironic node object's ``driver`` property to be ``pxe_irmc``.
+Nodes are configured for iRMC with PXE deploy by setting the ironic node object's ``driver`` property to be ``pxe_irmc``.
 Further configuration values are added to ``driver_info``: